opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Click the camera stand toggle ( |Toonz71_248| ) on the upper right corner of the column header.
+    - Click the camera stand toggle (|camera_stand|) on the upper right corner of the column header.
 The icon is greyed out in case a limited opacity is set (see below).
 If you right-click the toggle you can select commands from a menu that opens that lets you affect several columns at the same time.